 Lifetime Rehoming Policy

 We realize that there are times when circumstances force a family to give up their pets.
 We do not ever want one of our puppies or dogs to end up in a shelter, a dog pound or just abandoned.
 If such an emergency arises, we will always help you to rehome your dog.
-We have a network of over 2500 families on Facebook, and we will help you find a suitable home and family situation for your dog.
+We require that you contact us first before re-homing your dog or puppy yourself.
+We have a network of over 2700 families on Facebook, and we will help you find a suitable home and family situation for your dog.